JRaghu842/Fashion-Geeks.com/README.md

 ## Features

-- User login
+- User register and login
 - Product categories
-- Product sorting and filters
+- Product sorting and filtering
+- Product searching
-- Shopping cart and checkout process
+- Adding product to cart and checkout of product
 - Responsive design

 ## API Reference